federicaciuffo/aws-application-networking-k8s/docs/guides/deploy.md

 This Getting Started guide provides an end-to-end procedure for creating an Amazon EKS cluster (with `eksctl`) and adding install the AWS Gateway API Controller.

 The AWS Gateway API Controller can be used on any Kubernetes cluster on AWS.
-Check out **ADD PAGE SELF HOSTED** for instructions on how to install and run the controller on a self-hosted Kubernetes cluster.
+Check out the [Advanced Configurations](https://www.gateway-api-controller.eks.aws.dev/guides/deploy/#using-a-self-managed-kubernetes-cluster) section for instructions on how to install and run the controller on self-hosted Kubernetes clusters.

 ## Prerequisites

-### Install utilities
+**Install utilities**

 The AWS Gateway API Controller can be installed in clusters with either `helm`or `kubectl`.
 Additionally, it requires cloud provider permissions for VPC Lattice, for AWS IAM Roles for Service Accounts (IRSA) should be used.
 IRSA permits the Controller
 (within the cluster) to make privileged requests to AWS (as the cloud provider) via a ServiceAccount.